-In most cases, if you contact the BCBS Global Core Service Center for assistance, Hospitals will not require you to pay for covered inpatient Services, except for your Deductibles, Coinsurance, etc. In such cases, the Hospital will submit your Claims to the BCBS Global Core Service center to initiate Claims processing.
+In most cases, if you contact the service center for assistance, Hospitals will not require you to pay for covered inpatient Services, except for your Deductibles, Coinsurance, etc. In such cases, the Hospital will submit your Claims to the service center to begin Claims processing.
 However, if you paid in full at the time of Service, you must submit a Claim to receive reimbursement for covered health care Services.
 You must contact the Claims Administrator to obtain Precertification for non-emergency inpatient Services.